GregWhite2001/vectors/README.md

 10. Differentiation of vector functions
 11. Integration of vector functions
 12. Support for parametric surfaces
+13. Vector fields
+14. Divergence
+15. Curl
+16. Check if a VF is conservative
+17. Finding f such that gradient*F
+18. Surface are over rectangular regions

 WIP:
 1. Cross product magnitude